 - Once a biopharmaceutical is created and approved for use, it typically goes through the process of being patented to give it exclusive rights for manufacturing and production.
 Because of the high cost usually associated with using biotechnology methods in creating biopharmaceuticals, it is important to the creator of the new drug to be able to maintain rights to it to help absorb a portion of the cost it took in the stages of development.

 Every day Science moves little steps forward, contributing to the progress of the society.
 However, a single invention revolutionizes the world.

 3D-printing is now boosting another revolution-3D-printing in biomedicine.
 3D-bioprinting represents the future of the Red-Biotech.
-This technology, will be able to build organs using biocompatible materials and human cells, replace the allograft transplants, eliminating waiting lists that often make the difference between life and death, replacing animal tests and provide more predictive, less expensive experimental models.The high innovation content of this technology, can make the difference between being out of date and new.
+This technology will be able to build organs using biocompatible materials and human cells.
+This will replace the allograft transplants, eliminating waiting lists that often make the difference between life and death.
+This will also replace animal tests and provide more predictive, less expensive experimental models.The high innovation content of this technology can make the difference between being out of date and new.